thumtblog/thumtblog.github.io/_posts/2021-10-30-stochastic-anderson-mixing.md

 <div align="center"><img src="{{ site.url }}/images/stochastic-anderson-mixing/Figure_1.jpg" width=750></div>
 The figure shows the trajectories of using the Heavy-ball method, Adam, and AM to minimize a high-degree polynomial function of two variables.
 It is found that AM can arrive at the global minimum $$(3,0.5)$$ much faster than the other two optimizers.

 Although AM often performs well in practice, only local linear convergence of AM for fixed-point iterations has been proved, and there exists no version of AM that guarantees convergence for nonconvex optimization, let alone stochastic optimization.
+In this work, we introduce stochastic Anderson mixing to address these problems.

 ## Stochastic Anderson mixing